AdvancedRobotics-tuni/ElfinSimulation/arm_controllers/README.md

 ```

 ## Modify other files for compiling the new controller
-### Plugin defition file: `package.xml`
+### Plugin defition file: `controller_plugins.xml`
-The plugins for defining the exported plugins to Ros is defined in the file `package.xml`.
+The plugins for defining the exported plugins to Ros is defined in the file `controller_plugins.xml`.
 The original controller is given as
 ```
   <class name="arm_controllers/AdaptiveImpedanceController" type="arm_controllers::AdaptiveImpedanceController" base_class_type="controller_interface::ControllerBase">
     <description>